Agent Cody Banks: Plot

 After Cody fights some delinquents at the party, the CIA suspends him from the mission.
 Meanwhile, with Connors refusing to aid him in his plans, Brinkman has François and his henchmen bring Natalie into his base in the Cascade Mountains.
 Meanwhile, Cody, disobeying orders to avoid Natalie, eats ice cream at a local restaurant with her.
 Cody attempts to explain things to Natalie but François and a group of henchmen ambush Cody and abduct Natalie.

-With Cody removed from the mission, he gives his brother Alex the $5,000 from the CIA in exchange for keeping his disappearance a secret.
+With Cody removed from the mission, he gives his younger brother Alex the $5,000 from the CIA in exchange for keeping his disappearance a secret.
 Knowing Natalie's location via a tracking device in a necklace he gave her as a birthday present, Cody travels to the mountains using a rocket powered snowboard and other devices.
 After being discovered by Ronica, Cody persuades her to help him rescue Natalie.
 The pair infiltrate the laboratory and Cody rescues Natalie, also explaining the truth about why he went out with her.

 However, Brinkman holds Natalie hostage and puts an ice cube with a nanobot inside on her forehead to make her father program the system.
 Cody activates a series of explosive charges he and Ronica planted throughout the base, and in the ensuing battle, Ronica fights off several of Brinkman's men, and Natalie places the ice cube with the nanobots into his mouth, causing the nanobots to devour him from the inside out.
 Cody later defeats François and sends him to the CIA using the SoloTrek XFV, before fleeing the exploding facility with Ronica, Natalie and Dr. Connors.
 The CIA welcomes Cody back to the team and congratulates him for completing the mission, and Cody is given a reward to give Natalie her driver's license.
 After driving at the beach, Cody and Natalie share a kiss, starting a relationship.